I want to attend! What do I do first?

 What is the day-to-day schedule like?

 Every day is packed full of information.
-Students receive their assignment of the week on Monday from the instructing mentors.
+Attendees receive their assignment of the week on Monday from the instructing mentors.
 Tuesday - Friday mornings typically consist of one-on-one assignment reviews by the visiting artists.
 Monday - Friday in the afternoons there are typically lectures, demonstrations, critiques, or presentations.
 We host figure drawing 7:00pm - 9:00pm on Tuesdays and Thursdays and 2:00pm - 5:00pm on Saturdays.
-When students are not attending scheduled events, they are expected to be working on their assignment of the week.
-While we provide a detailed schedule to all students, this schedule will frequently change.
-We feel that this flexibility allows the program to be nimble to adjust to the needs of all of our students.
-Students frequently spend 10-12 hours a day in the student workshop.
+When attendees are not attending scheduled events, they are expected to be working on their assignment of the week.
+While we provide a detailed schedule to all attendees, this schedule will frequently change.
+We feel that this flexibility allows the program to be nimble to adjust to the needs of all of our attendees.
+Atttendees frequently spend 10-12 hours a day in the activities center.

 There is a 2 hour break for lunch every day (12:00pm - 2:00pm).
 We break for dinner at 5:00pm every day.